South Hams District Council Acting on climate change

 To understand how South Hams District Council intends to reach net-zero by 2030, you can read their Action Plan and Climate and Biodiversity Strategy here.

 How is this helping Devon reach net-zero

-Action T37: DCE partner organisations and larger businesses to transition their fleets to Ultra Low Emission Vehicles, including shared cycles and e-cargo bikes.
+Action T35.
+DCE partners and organisations in the County to transition their fleets to Ultra Low Emission Vehicles.